Thursday, October 12, 2017

 \Omega_{DarkEnergy} = 1 - \Omega_{cdm} + \Omega_b.

 \]These parameters constrain the expansion history of the Universe, including its size and age.
-The dataset we just read with our Python script is powerful enough to constrain these parameters and therefore teach us something about dark matter and dark energy.
+The dataset we just read with our Python script is powerful enough to constrain these parameters and, therefore, teach us something about dark matter and dark energy.
 We will get to that in a later post.

 Figure 3: 3D distribution of BOSS galaxies.
 Only 1000 randomly selected